charlesnmcdowell/Jackedin/Chapter_5_The_Panopticon_OS.md

 She texts Marcus: *I have an idea.
 Call me when you're done playing games.*

 She sits back on the beige cloud couch.
 It doesn't feel like a debt trap anymore.
 It feels like the first piece of inventory.

-Welcome to the post-truth world.
-The game is rigged.
-The men are flawed.
-But if you know the code, you can finally start playing for yourself.